Fairy Meadow

 Table Chart PROFILE FAQ

-Fairy Meadow features high concentrations of group households and lone person households, with a lower-than-average median household size
+Fairy Meadow features high concentrations of group households and lone person households, with a fairly typical median household size

-Family households constitute 61.1% of all households, including 23.8% couples with children, 23.3% couples without children, and 12.7% single parent families.
-Non-family households comprise the remaining 38.9%, with lone person households at 30.9% and group households at 7.9%.
-The median household size is 2.4 people, which is smaller than the Rest of NSW average of 2.5.
+Family households account for 61.1% of all households, consisting of 23.8% couples with children, 23.3% couples without children, and 12.7% single parent families.
+Non-family households make up the remaining 38.9%, with lone person households at 30.9% and group households comprising 7.9%.
+The median household size is 2.4 people, which matches the Regional NSW average.

 Frequently Asked Questions - Households